So, who is Ken Howard, LCSW, and how can he help you?

-There are many therapists who purport to work with gay men.
-But our issues are different, and most of my clients want a therapist who is also a gay man, like you, who understands you on a deeper level and gay men’s culture and community.
+As the Founder and Director of GayTherapyLA, I’ve found that while there are many therapists who claim to work with gay men, and want to be seen as “gay-friendly” or even LGBT-affirmative therapists, our issues are different.
+Most of my clients want a therapist who is also a gay man, like you, who understands you on a deeper level, and just “gets it” about gay men’s culture and community, even in all of its diversity, in a way that even the most well-meaning straight therapists can’t achieve.

 I have devoted my professional career as a therapist almost exclusively to working with gay men, as individuals or in gay male couples.
-I have over 24 years experience doing therapy in Los Angeles (or West Hollywood), as well as coaching services locally or nationally/globally via phone or webcam.
-No other therapist in Los Angeles has as much experience working as a specialist for gay men.
+I have over 26 years experience as a specialist in therapy for gay men in Los Angeles and West Hollywood, as well as providing coaching for gay men and gay male couples via phone or webcam to clients all over the United States and in many countries of the world, especially in places where having access to an LGBT-affirmative or gay therapy specialist would be rare.
+No other therapist in Los Angeles (and quite possibly the country) has as much experience working as a specialist in therapy for gay men, and while some might see this as a “narrow niche”, to me, it just reflects my passion in helping my gay brothers thrive.

-I’m on the faculty of the University of Southern California’s (USC) Suzanne Dworak-Peck School of Social Work, part-time, teaching advanced courses in psychotherapy theory to graduate students.
-I also have experience designing and implementing mental health programs for gay men (and with people living with HIV/AIDS) in non-profit organizations.
-I work with individuals, couples, executives, and celebrities/people in the public eye.
+I’m on the faculty of the University of Southern California’s (USC) Suzanne Dworak-Peck School of Social Work, part-time, teaching advanced courses in psychotherapy theory and an LGBT psycho-social-political issues course to graduate students.
+I also have experience designing and implementing mental health programs for gay men (and with people living with HIV/AIDS) as the former Clinical Director of two non-profit organizations.
+I work with individuals, couples, executives, celebrities/people in the public eye, and guys of all ages, from young gay professionals to gay senior retirees.
 I also speak on issues related to gay men’s mental health and well-being and other LGBT issues to schools, organizations, and corporations.

 If you had a heart problem, you wouldn’t trust cardiac surgery to an inexperienced doctor.
 If you have psychological, emotional, situational, or other life challenge, you need expert psychological help, not someone who is newly-trained.